parsecsv/parsecsv-for-php/README.md

   how different programs like Excel for example outputs CSV data.
 * Support for character encoding conversion using PHP's _iconv_ function (requires PHP 5).
-* Supports both PHP 4 & 5.
+* Supports PHP 5.4 and higher.
+It certainly works with PHP 7.2

 ## Example Usage